-A rich spiritual life is one of the universal markers of overall wellness.
-That’s why many people choose to live in a community that prioritizes spiritual health — like a faith-based senior living community.
-In communities like Santa Marta, you can find diverse opportunities to explore and develop your inner self and your connection to bigger forces.
+A rich spiritual life is one of the universal markers of overall wellness, which is why many people choose to live in a community that prioritizes spiritual health — like a faith-based senior living community.
+In a community like Santa Marta, you can find diverse opportunities to explore and develop your inner self and your connection to bigger forces.

 Spiritual wellness is the active process of looking beyond ourselves to seek purpose and meaning in life.
 Many find their route to spirituality through religion, others through meditation, a connection to nature, or a strict code of ethics and altruism.

 Having a developed system of beliefs offers several benefits.

 - It makes choices easier.
 A prescribed code of behaviors can simplify the decision process.
 You know what you believe is right, and you can respond accordingly.

 - It offers consistency and grounds us during times of change.
 Focusing on a bigger picture and looking for a deeper understanding helps us see beyond temporary uncertainty.